andmade/dietxchange/README.md

 - has date
 - has a user

-**3. Breakfast** - has daylog, has user, hasMany foods (foods can be null for all meal types)
+**3. Meal**
+- has type (breakfast, lunch, dinner, snack)

-**4. Lunch** - - has daylog, has user, hasMany foods
+- has daylog

-**5. Dinner** - - has daylog, has user, hasMany foods
+- has user

-**6. Snack** - has daylog, has user, hasMany foods
+- hasMany Foods

->(Considered making these one Meal domain with different types, but decided it be easier for retrieval and categorizing purposes if they were all different domains)

-**7. Food**
+**4. Food**
 - has category type: starch, fruit, milk, vegetable, protein, fat
-- has contants for food type value in calories and grams
 - belongs to Breakfast/Lunch/Dinner/Snack
 - has favorite flag
 - has portion size
+- has portion unit

+>Will probably reformat this so that there's a Food for each item in the database, and Food would have many Meals associated with it (since the database of foods. will be limited).
+So a hasMany<=>hasMany relationship.
+More research on how to implement in Grails required.
+If this happens, favorite management will be moved to the User class.

-### Food database
+### Food database (will be used to create the Food classes)
 Each item has
 - item name
 - has food type(s)